 - Reserve time in the school’s computer lab or library for approximately five days to research and approximately three days to create Prezis.

 - If possible, have the research websites and Prezi bookmarked on the computers.
 If that is not feasible, sign up for a wiki at Wikispaces or create a class website using Google Sites or Wix where you can post links and later use this site to showcase students’ Prezis.
 If that is not possible, make copies of the Decades Websites printout, one per computer.

 - Make copies for each student of Creating a Prezi and the Decade Rubric.
 Make one copy of the Presentation Tips for each group.
 Make enough copies of the printout Life in the... so that each student will have one chart for each decade.

 - Download the Historical Fiction definition to project in Session 1 for students to see.

 - Familiarize yourself with Prezi by using the website’s tutorial, the printout Creating a Prezi, and the Strategy Guide Teaching with Zooming Slideshows through Prezi.
 Because this tutorial is a Youtube video, check that it is not blocked by theschool filter, as you will show it to your students during Session 9.
 If it is blocked, use the Prezi Cheat Sheet instead.

 - Practice the steps of making a Prezi and create a sample or use this abbreviated sample Prezi on "The First Decade of the Twenty-First Century: US Events and Science."

 - Use the Suggested Literature Circle Novels to decide which novel each decade group will read.
 Secure four copies of each novel so that your literature circles will have no more than four students per decade.

-- If the students are 13 and over, check to find out how many have email addresses.
+- If the students are 13 and over, check that all students have e-mail addresses to create Prezi accounts.
 Those who do not should sign up for accounts at any reputable email provider, so that they can create Prezi accounts.